alexreisner/geocoder/README.md

     geocoded_by :address, :latitude  => :lat, :longitude => :lon # ActiveRecord
     geocoded_by :address, :coordinates => :coords                # MongoDB

-This means you can geocode multiple addresses as well:

-    geocoded_by :start_address, latitude: :start_latitude, longitude: :start_longitude
-    geocoded_by :end_address, latitude: :end_latitude, longitude: :end_longitude

 The `address` method can return any string you'd use to search Google Maps.
 For example, any of the following are acceptable:

 * "714 Green St, Big Town, MO"